diagrams/diagrams-doc/doc/cmdline.rst

 Abstracting Main
 ================

+.. container:: todo

+  Add a short paragraph here giving an overview of what this section is about.
+Below, when introducing each type class and so on, link to the module containing the definition.

 What work does the backend need to do to render a diagram?
 It depends on the backend but there are several common tasks given the standard options.
 To start with we need to parse the command-line arguments.
-The `optparse-applicative`:pkg: provides all the tools we need for this.
-Next we will need to translate the standard arguments in to something backend specific.
+The `optparse-applicative`:pkg: package provides all the tools we need for this.
+Next we will need to translate the standard arguments into something backend specific.
 Typically the extension on the output filename will drive the format of the output and some combination of the supplied width and height will dictate the final scale of the diagram.
-Lets look at a full example of a backend doing this work and try to see what parts we can abstract out for general use (we will use the `Cairo` backend for this example).
+Let's look at a full example of a backend doing this work and try to see what parts we can abstract out for general use (we will use the `Cairo` backend for this example).